 Although the Common Reporting Standard (CRS) follows a model OECD agreement, in practice implementation involves a lot of details and specific factors that have to be taken into account.
 This requires an early analysis of the individual situation by our tax, legal and accounting experts.
 Careful legal and tax planning is based on efficient accounting preparation of the data that is to be transferred via modern digital tools.
 These are essential for the timely, cost-effective and factually correct transfer of the relevant data.

-We can support you in fulfilling your obligations in the following ways:
+We can support you in fulfilling your CRS reporting obligations in the following ways:

-- CRS impact assessment to include recommendation if remedial action is required
+- CRS Impact Assessment: As part of our CRS services, we perform CRS impact assessments to include recommendation if remedial action is required.